-Summary of results Results from the analysis of Prediction 1.b suggest that following the Tournament, more positive violation of expectations surrounding team performance correlate with higher levels of self-reported team click.
+Summary of results Results from the analysis of Prediction 1b suggest that following the Tournament, more positive violation of expectations surrounding team performance correlate with higher levels of self-reported team click.
 In addition, more positive violations of expectations following the Tournament are associated with an increase in feelings of Team Click between pre- and post-Tournament surveys, suggesting that athletes who perceived an increase in success of components of team performance also experienced an increase in feelings of team click.
 Finally, the positive relationship between Overall Tournament measures of team performance expectations and team click was also significant.

 5.4 Prediction 3: More positive perceptions of joint action success will predict higher levels of social bonding

-5.4.1 Prediction 3.a: More positive perceptions of technical components of team performance will predict higher levels of social bonding
+5.4.1 Prediction 3a: More positive perceptions of technical components of team performance will predict higher levels of social bonding

-In light of evidence for significant relationships between perceptions of joint action success and team click, and feelings of team click and social bonding, the predicted direct relationship between joint action success and social bonding was assessed in the post-Tournament and pre- to post-Tournament survey subsets.
+In light of evidence for significant relationships between perceptions of joint action success and team click, and feelings of team click and social bonding, the predicted direct relationship between joint action success and social bonding was assessed using the post-Tournament and pre- to post-Tournament survey subsets.

-post-Tournament A scatterplot depicting the relationship between perceptions of components of team performance (Joint Action Success) and Social Bonding in the post-Tournament survey data is shown in Figure ?.
-The plot indicates a strong positive relationship between Joint Action Success and Social Bonding.
+Post-Tournament There was a strong positive relationship between Joint Action Success and Social Bonding in the post-tournament data (insert stats, Figure X).

 Figure 15: Joint Action Success predicts Social Bonding (post-Tournament)

-Controlling for perceptions of success in individual performance, objective and subjective competence, and Tournament performance measures, the model revealed a significant effect of joint-action success on social bonding, β=.45 (95%CI=.17,.73), SE=.14, t(23.4)=3.19, p<.01, , .
-The model also revealed a significant positive effect of subjective measures of competence on social bonding, β=.18 (95%CI=.03,.35), SE=.08, t(90.86)=2.26, p=.03 (full results in Table ?).
+When controlling for perceptions of success in individual performance, objective and subjective competence, and Tournament performance measures, there was a significant effect of joint-action success on social bonding (β=.45 (95%CI=.17,.73), SE=.14, t(23.4)=3.19, p<.01, , ).
+There was also a significant positive effect of subjective measures of competence on social bonding (β=.18 (95%CI=.03,.35), SE=.08, t(90.86)=2.26, p=.03 (full results in Table ?)).

 Model residuals were non-normally distributed (W=0.95,p=.0007), owing to relatively large negative skew (-.87) (see Appendix Figure ?).
-Exclusion of outliers appeared to improve the model fit, β=.26 (95%CI=.05,.47), SE=0.004, t(9.78)=3.66, p<.01, , .
-The distribution of model residuals appeared to improve, but still violated the assumption of normality (Shapiro−Wilk=0.96,p=.009).
+Exclusion of outliers appeared to improve the model fit, β=.26 (95%CI=.05,.47), SE=0.004, t(9.78)=3.66, p<.01, , , but the model residuals were still not normally distributed (Shapiro−Wilk=0.96,p=.009).
 Individual cases had low influence on the model (Cook’s Distances all < .10).

 Due to the positive skew of the model residuals, the outcome variable was transformed by taking the log of the reversed scores of the outcome variable, i.e. log10(k−y), where k is a constant value from which each score for y is subtracted so that the distribution of the outcome variable is reversedHowell2012.
 Transformed values were then returned to their original direction for analysisField2012.
-Rebuilding the model with a log-transformed outcome variable appeared to improve the fit of the model more than the outlier-removed model, and avoided the removal of any observations.
+Rebuilding the model with a log-transformed outcome variable improved the fit of the model more than the outlier-removed model, and avoided the removal of any observations.

-The distribution of residuals appeared more normal, (W=0.97,p=.04), and the R-squared values for the model improved, , (see Table ? for results of all three models, and Appendix ?
+Based on this transformation, the distribution of residuals were more normal, (W=0.97,p=.04), and the R-squared values for the model improved, , (see Table ? for results of all three models, and Appendix ?
 Figures ? ?).
 Results of the log-transformed model were taken as satisfactory evidence for a significant positive relationship between perceptions of joint-action success and feelings of social bonding.
 The a line of best fit adjusted according to (log-transformed) model predictions is included in Figure ? for comparison.